 Pigeon pea lentils, also known as toor dal or arhar dal, are generally used for dal fry.
 But there is no hard and fast rule here.
 I have made dal fry with red lentils too or with a combination of both.
 It's really up to you.
 Use whichever lentils you happen to have at hand.

 If you are making this with red lentils, there is no need to soak the lentils.
-Also, reduce the pressure cooking time to 3 minutes only with pressure release after 5 minutes.
+Also, reduce the pressure cooking time to four minutes only with pressure release after five minutes.

 What is the difference between dal fry and dal tadka?